5 Expert Mental Health Tips for Children With Cerebral Palsy

 3. Be empathetic

 Come on.
-Dare to change your classroom to the desert water hole your students crave.
+Dare to change your home to the desert water hole your child craves.

 And, let your empathy shine, sparkle, and glow.